 Sure!
-For example, you might use Outlook while at BU or on your phone, Thunderbird via IMAP when you’re at home, and OWA when you are traveling.
+For example, you might use Outlook while at BU, IMAP when you’re at home, and OWA or a device when you are traveling.
 As described above, if you get a meeting invite while at home on Thunderbird, you would need to log in to OWA (or another Exchange-compliant client) in order to accept it.

 I was migrated to Exchange from another server.
 Why can’t I see my folders?